Development

 4. Open extension project in Visual Studio Code

-It is necessary that you open that exact folder rather than the whole repository, as it contains project specific run configuration for launching the extension in development mode.
-You can do it by opening new window in Visual Studio Code and using File > Open Folder option, then select packages/vscode-extension, or if you have vscode's command line tool installed you can open it using command:
+It is necessary that you open exactly the main extension folder rather than the whole repository, as it contains project specific run configuration for launching the extension in development mode.

 code packages/vscode-extension